olivecha/guitarsounds/paper/paper.md

  A screen capture of the GUI is shown in \autoref{fig:gui}.
  The design of guitarsounds differs from existing packages in its ability to be both used alone to produce decent figures with a minimal number of lines of code and as a tool in a python data visualization stack where the sound specific needs can be handled by guitarsounds.
  More over, the GUI acts as a different way of using the same tool in the same environment (Jupyter Notebook) as to allow for institutional uniformity in teaching and experimentation.
- There exists overlap between guitarsounds and the librosa [@Librosa] python package for music analysis, however librosa is not a dependency of guitarsounds and the latter is more focused on feature extraction for machine learning application and lacks features tailored for harmonic sound analysis and  integrated comparison of sounds.
+ There exists overlap between guitarsounds and the `librosa` [@Librosa] python package for music analysis, however `librosa` is not a dependency of guitarsounds and the latter is more focused on feature extraction for machine learning application and lacks features tailored for harmonic sound analysis and  integrated comparison of sounds.
- Librosa is also aimed at an audience with a more developed knowledge of python programming.
+ `librosa` is also aimed at an audience with a more developed knowledge of python programming.

 ![Graphical user interface in the Jupyter Notebook environment.\label{fig:gui}](figuregui.png){width=50%}